Antoni Gaudí: Adulthood and professional work

-In 1899 Gaudí joined the Cercle Artístic de Sant Lluc (Saint Luke artistic circle), a Catholic artistic society founded in 1893 by the bishop Josep Torras i Bages and the brothers Josep and Joan Llimona.
-He also joined the Lliga Espiritual de la Mare de Déu de Montserrat (spiritual league of Our lady of Montserrat), another Catholic Catalan organisation.
+In 1899 Gaudí joined the Cercle Artístic de Sant Lluc ('Saint Luke artists' circle'), a Catholic artistic society founded in 1893 by the bishop Josep Torras i Bages and the brothers Josep and Joan Llimona.
+He also joined the Lliga Espiritual de la Mare de Déu de Montserrat ('spiritual league of Our Lady of Montserrat'), another Catholic Catalan organisation.
 The conservative and religious character of his political thought was closely linked to his defence of the cultural identity of the Catalan people.

 At the beginning of the century, Gaudí was working on numerous projects simultaneously.
 They reflected his shift to a more personal style inspired by nature.
 In 1900, he received an award for the best building of the year from the Barcelona City Council for his Casa Calvet.
-During the first decade of the century Gaudí dedicated himself to projects like the Casa Figueras (Figueras house, better known as Bellesguard), the Park Güell, an unsuccessful urbanisation project, and the restoration of the Cathedral of Palma de Mallorca, for which he visited Mallorca several times.
-Between 1904 and 1910 he constructed the Casa Batlló (Batlló house) and the Casa Milà (Milà house), two of his most emblematic works.
+During the first decade of the century Gaudí dedicated himself to projects like the Casa Figueras (better known as Bellesguard), the Park Güell, an unsuccessful urbanisation project, and the restoration of the Cathedral of Palma de Mallorca, for which he visited Mallorca several times.
+Between 1904 and 1910 he constructed the Casa Batlló and the Casa Milà, two of his most emblematic works.

 Saint Philip Neri celebrating the Holy Mass by Joan Llimona (church of Sant Felip Neri, Barcelona).
 Gaudí was the model for Saint Philip Neri's face.

 As a result of Gaudí's increasing fame, in 1902 the painter Joan Llimona chose Gaudí's features to represent Saint Philip Neri in the paintings for the aisle of the Sant Felip Neri church in Barcelona.
 Together with Joan Santaló, son of his friend the physician Pere Santaló, he unsuccessfully founded a wrought iron manufacturing company the same year.

-After moving to Barcelona, Gaudí frequently changed his address: as a student he lived in residences, generally in the area of the Gothic Quarter; when he started his career he moved among rented flats in the Eixample area.
+After moving to Barcelona, Gaudí frequently changed his address: As a student he lived in residences, generally in the area of the Gothic Quarter; when he started his career he moved among rented flats in the Eixample area.
 Finally, in 1906, he settled in the house in Güell Park that he owned and which had been constructed by his assistant Francesc Berenguer as a showcase property for the estate.
 It has since become the Gaudí Museum.
 There he lived with his father (who died in 1906 at the age of 93) and his niece Rosa Egea Gaudí (who died in 1912 at age 36).
 He lived in the house until 1925, several months before his death, when he began residing inside the workshop of the Sagrada Família.